 |Tasks highlighted in green…||…as they get completed|

-The completed tasks in the sidebar remain there until it is either refreshed using the refresh button at the top of the sidebar or it is closed and reopened when it refreshes itself.
+The completed tasks in the sidebar remain there until it is either refreshed using the refresh button at the top of the sidebar or it is closed and reopened, which forces it to refresh.
 On mobile devices, as the sidebar collapses automatically, these events happen behind the scenes.

 Whilst open the sidebar allows the user to simply navigate to the next task in the list and so on.